How to navigate the music industry and

 As an example, you might initially request permission to showcase your documentary in film festivals worldwide for one year.
 Let them know that :30 seconds of their song is used during a montage of images from, say, the Civil Rights era.

-If your documentary ends up getting picked up for distribution or you want to start selling copies or upload to the internet, you will need to renegotiate the terms.
-Obviously, if your documentary ends up getting picked up by HBO and you are paid, say, $100,000 for your film, the owners of the music in your documentary will also want to be paid since their work helped in the success of your project.
+Obviously, if your documentary ends up getting acquired by Netflix or another channel and you are paid, say, $100,000 for your film, the owners of the music in your documentary will also want to be paid since their work helped in the success of your project.

-Remember this!If you are profiting off someone else's work (ie. their music), it is only fair that they will expect to share in that profit.
-So if you end up selling a DVD of your documentary that includes their music as part of the production, they expect to be compensated.. just as you would! |
+If you are profiting off someone else's work (ie. their music), it is only fair that they will expect to share in that profit.
+So if you end up selling your documentary which includes their music, they expect to be compensated.. just as you would!

-The easiest way to go with music rights when making a documentary is to create all your own original music (either yourself or hiring a composer) or use music that's free or in the public domain, that way you're clear to use the music as you so choose without having to get any permissions.
+The easiest way to go with music rights when making a documentary is to create your own original music (either yourself or by hiring a composer) or use music that's free or in the public domain, that way you're clear to use the music as you so choose without having to get any permissions.

 Are you interested in learning how to hire and work with composers for your documentary?